Canon 1D C vs 6D

 Both the 1DC and the 6D have been discontinued, but can regularly be found used on eBay.
 The 6D was replaced by the Canon 6D Mark II, while the 1DC does not have a direct successor.

-Review summary: Canon 1D C vs Canon 6D
+Review summary: Canon 1D C vs 6D

-Arguments in favor of the Canon EOS-1D C:
+Reasons to prefer the Canon EOS-1D C:

 - Better video: Provides higher definition movie capture (4K/24p vs 1080/30p).